 16. Shower/Wet Bath

 Have I mentioned yet how much I love my shower/wet bath?
 I’ll gush a bit more.
-I have been travelling in camper vans for quite a long time…well before I had my vancy Promaster.
+I have been traveling in camper vans for quite a long time…well before I had my vancy Promaster.
 Over the years I owned (and tweaked) three VW camper vans.
-Each were amazing but none of them had any sort of bathroom setup.
+Each was amazing but none of them had any sort of bathroom setup.
 There was no space and, in my first Westy, it probably would have reduced the top speed from 55 MPH to 35 making it even more terrifying to be on roads with modern vehicles.
 Anyway, when the Promaster showed up in my driveway, it was clearly big enough (and well powered enough) for this major upgrade.
 A clean, private hot shower anywhere you can take your van is a true luxury.
 OK, OK, enough already.
 You can read about how I made my wet bath here.
+If you want a shower but not a dedicated space, you might want to check out this folding shower option.

 17. Front Wall Of Shower & Panels

 With the shower complete (I won’t say a thing) I can install all the panels on the front wall.
-That includes the inverter control panel, SeeLevel tank monitoring system and battery monitor.
+That includes the inverter control panel Cerbo GX with Touch 50 screen, SeeLevel tank monitoring system.
+Some folks will also have various switches for lights, etc.

 18. Flooring